dotnet/AspNetCore.Docs/aspnet/web-api/overview/odata-support-in-aspnet-web-api/odata-v4/complex-type-inheritance-in-odata-v4.md

 ---
 title: "Complex Type Inheritance in OData v4 with ASP.NET Web API | Microsoft Docs"
 author: microsoft
-description: "According to the OData v4 specification , a complex type can inherit from another complex type.
+description: "According to the OData v4 specification, a complex type can inherit from another complex type.
 (A complex type is a structured type without a key.)
 Web API..." ms.author: aspnetcontent
 manager: wpickett
 ms.date: 09/16/2014